HexmosTech/glee/README.md

 #### Ghost Version
 Include the Ghost platform version in the TOML file.
 You can find the version in the Ghost admin settings.
+The version notation is as follows: 'v4' represents version 4, 'v5' represents version 5, and so forth.
  <p align="left">
   <a href="">
   <img alt="img-name" src="assets/ghost -version.png" width="450">